Are My Vermont Workers’ Compensation Benefits Taxable?

-During tax season, clients often ask if they owe taxes on money they got in the form of workers’ compensation benefits, personal injury settlements, or Social Security disability benefits.
+As tax season approaches, clients often ask us if they owe tax on money received through workers’ compensation benefits, a personal injury settlement, or Social Security disability payments.

-The short answer is: In Vermont, workers’ compensation benefits are not taxed and personal injury settlements are not taxed, but Social Security disability payments are taxed.
-Our attorneys answer three common questions about how an injury or disability payment could affect your tax return.
+The short answer is that in Vermont, you do not have to pay tax on workers’ compensation payments or personal injury settlements, but Social Security disability payments are taxed.
+Our attorneys explain below how an injury or disability payment could affect your tax return.

 Be sure to talk to a tax specialist if you have any specific questions or concerns.
-See our blog post on Free Tax Preparation Help for more information.
+See our blog post on free tax help for more information.

-2. What If I Get Workers’ Compensation AND Social Security Disability Payments?
+What If I Get Workers’ Compensation Benefits AND Social Security Disability Payments?

-If you’re getting workers’ compensation benefits and Social Security disability benefits (SSDI) at the same time, your SSDI benefits might be reduced (offset) by the amount of your workers’ compensation payments, and they could also be taxed.
-In this situation, your 1099 from Social Security Administration (SSA) may list income that the SSA never actually paid you because it was offset due to workers’ compensation payments.
-This situation is complicated and it’s best to talk to an attorney at BFS.
-We have experience with both types of benefits.
+If you’re getting workers’ compensation benefits and Social Security disability benefits (SSDI) at the same time, your SSDI benefits might be reduced (offset) by the amount of your workers’ compensation payments.
+The offset amount could then be taxable.

-In Vermont, Social Security disability benefits are taxed, but not in the same way as most other incomes.
+In Vermont, Social Security disability benefits are taxed, but not in the same way as most other income.
 The amount you owe depends on three factors:

-- What is your income?
-If your total income is below a certain threshold, you won’t owe federal taxes on your disability benefits.
-If you have other income that puts you over the threshold, then part of your disability benefits may be taxed.
+- Do you have other sources of income?
+If you have a low income you likely won’t owe tax, but if you have other income that puts you over a certain threshold, then part of your Social Security Disability benefits may be taxed.
 For more information, view the Social Security Administration’s Benefits Planner or talk to a tax specialist.

 - Do your Social Security benefits cover more than one tax year?
-If you got a large, lump-sum check for retroactive benefits that cover more than one year, this can affect your taxes.
+If you got a large, lump-sum check for retroactive benefits that cover more than one year, this might affect how much tax you pay.
 Consult with a tax specialist—such as a certified public accountant (CPA) or a lawyer who specializes in tax issues—to see if you will owe tax on any portion of that amount.

 - Did you also get workers’ compensation benefits?
 See the section above on receiving both types of payments.

-Taxes are due Monday, May 17, 2021, so don’t delay.
+Tax returns are due Tuesday, April 18, 2023, so don’t delay.
 If you are in any doubt about whether you owe tax on your workers’ compensation benefit payments, personal injury settlement, or Social Security disability benefits, contact a CPA, a tax attorney, or a free tax preparation service soon.